duckduckgo/duckduckhack-docs/programming-mission/how-tos.md

     [MDN JavaScript: Expressions and operators section](https://github.com/duckduckgo/zeroclickinfo-fathead/issues/330)

     ## How to open a Pull Request
-    1. Make sure there's an open topic on the forum for the project you're working on.
-If not, see [How to create a new project](#howto-project)
-    * Go to the GitHub repository for the Instant Answer type you're building and open a Pull Request to master against your working branch
+    1. Go to the GitHub repository for the Instant Answer type you're building and open a Pull Request to master against your working branch
     * Fill in the Pull Request template
     * Add the link to the IA Page
     * Add the link to the forum topic for the specific project

     ## How to open a Fathead Pull Request
     1. In your working branch, create a file listing all the basic methods, keywords and operators for your language and commit it (find more details in the docs: [Creating Effective Fatheads](https://docs.duckduckhack.com/resources/creating-effective-fatheads.html))
-    * Follow the steps listed in [How to open a Pull Request](#howto-project)
+    * Follow the steps listed in "How to open a Pull Request"

     ## How to tell if a Pull Request can be merged
     A pull request is ready to be merged when it meets the following requirements: